OneQuy/onequy-public/projects/stat-your-life/journey.md

 ## sat may 24, 2025 (d13)
-- view list of life event
+- start view list of life event
 - done add description, media for count up

 ## fri may 23, 2025 (d12)